happner/happner/docs/configuration.md

 ### Mesh Name

 The `config.name` is the name of __this__ MeshNode and serves to uniquely identify it in it's network.

+If the name is unspecified and the mesh has no endpoints it will default the name to 'mesh'.
+If their are endpoints a random default name will be used.

 ### DataLayer Config